 The Mediartis platform was born as an organic response to these GDPR concerns, and in consultation with several legal firms specialized in GDPR, audiovisual, intellectual property rights, and distribution.

 Designed for private dubbing casting databases and scalable for companies of all sizes, Mediartis provides secure private clouds for customers to upload their casting assets and access tools to automate voice-data GDPR compliance, create and collaborate on projects, and deliver branded projects to clients.

 “The processing of voice data is a common and dangerous oversight in the GDPR and data protection strategies of Entertainment and Media companies,” says Mobilis Pro CEO Cécile Limal.
 “Audio departments process and store high volumes of voice assets for dubbing and voiceover projects, but they are rarely entered into structured compliance workflows.
 Mediartis has been created specifically for dubbing and voiceover service providers to ensure they are fully compliant with GDPR and provides added value with innovative casting tools.”

-The platform automatically handles all GDPR obligations.
+The platform automates primary GDPR obligations.
 For example, when users upload a new sample or actor contact information to their private cloud, an automatic consent workflow is triggered.
 This gives the actor a one-time use access link to access their encrypted data so they can review their data, and grant consent to it being processed.
 It also allows actors to request modifications or to refuse the processing of their data.
 Crucially, none of the data can be downloaded or transferred.